pluwum/shopping-list-api/README.md

 This project is part of a submission for week two of Andela BootCamp UG CH3 2017.
 All the features available are developed as specified by the assignment
 # Installation
 1. Install postgresql.
-Click [here](https://labkey.org/Documentation/wiki-page.view?name=installPostgreSQLWindows) for installtion instructions
+Click [here](https://labkey.org/Documentation/wiki-page.view?name=installPostgreSQLWindows) for installation instructions

 2. Create the databases
   - `psql -c 'create database test_db;' -U postgres`